xsf/xmpp.org/content/community/events.md

 ### Upcoming Events

 Events come and go at a speed that is sometimes hard to keep track of.
 Do you know of an event not listed here?
-Did you spot out-of-date information?
-Can you otherwise improve on this page?
-Please, [submit a pull request!](https://github.com/xsf/xmpp.org/edit/master/content/community/events.md) Sprints are contributor events that are being organized by members of the community, to improve the ecosystem.
-You can find more detailed information about sprints on the [wikipage](https://wiki.xmpp.org/web/Sprints).
-You can get a list of past conferences [on the wiki](https://wiki.xmpp.org/web/Category:Events).
+Do you spot out-of-date information?
+Can you improve this page?
+Please, [submit a pull request!](https://github.com/xsf/xmpp.org/edit/master/content/community/events.md).
+Sprints are contributor events organized by members of the community.
+They focus to improve the XMPP ecosystem.
+You can find detailed information about sprints on the [wiki page](https://wiki.xmpp.org/web/Sprints), as well as a list of [past conferences](https://wiki.xmpp.org/web/Category:Events).

 * [Elbe-Sprint, June 22-25th, 2023](https://xmpp.org/2023/04/elbe-sprint-hamburg-2023/)